IsaacZachary/TechCareAfrica/README.md

 ## Contact Us

-For inquiries or support assistance, please contact our team at support@techcareafrica.com.
+For inquiries or support assistance, please contact our team lead at isaaczachary18@gmail.com

 ## License